jnidzwetzki/jnidzwetzki.github.io/_posts/2022-03-08-postgres-with-assert.md

 #endif
 ```

-As can be seen in the listing, the Assert macro are only active if the `USE_ASSERT_CHECKING` option is set (or `FRONTEND` code is compiled).
-Otherwise, the Assert macro is replaced by `true` statements at compile time, which disables the evaluation of the Assert conditions.
+As shown in the listing, the `Assert` macros are only active if the `USE_ASSERT_CHECKING` option is set (or `FRONTEND` code is compiled).
+Otherwise, the `Assert` macro is replaced by `true` statements at compile time, which disables the evaluation of the `Assert` conditions.

-To check whether the current PostgreSQL installation evaluates Assert statements or not, the following command can be executed:
+To check whether the current PostgreSQL installation evaluates `Assert` statements or not, the following command can be executed:

 ```bash
 grep USE_ASSERT_CHECKING /usr/include/postgresql/12/server/pg_config.h
 ```

 If this returns a value of `1`, the assertions are active.
-In addition, all extensions that are complied against this server are also evaluate the Assert statements.
+Additionally, all extensions compiled against this server will also evaluate the `Assert` statements.

-## Recompiling the PostgreSQL with
+## Recompiling PostgreSQL with Asserts Enabled

 If the check above returns `0`, the PostgreSQL server needs to be recompiled.
-If a Debian-based distribution is used, it is a good idea to modify and replace the existing Debian package.
-This will then behave exactly like the original Debian package (e.g., the distribution's own patches and changes are included) with the only difference that the assert statements are checked.
+For Debian-based distributions, it is a good idea to modify and replace the existing Debian package.
+This ensures that the package behaves exactly like the original Debian package (e.g., includes the distribution's own patches and changes) with the only difference being that the `Assert` statements are checked.

 To rebuild the PostgreSQL package, the source repositories must be included in the `/etc/apt/sources.list` file.
-Depending on whether the package is used from the Debian distribution or from the [PostgreSQL Apt repository](https://www.postgresql.org/download/linux/debian/), other source repositories must be included.
+Depending on whether the package is used from the Debian distribution or from the [PostgreSQL Apt repository](https://www.postgresql.org/download/linux/debian/), different source repositories must be included.

 ```
 # For the Debian repository